There are no additional admission requirements.

 Insight into what language (science) is; knowledge of the basic concepts and methods of linguistic analysis.

 Mode of instruction

-Written midterm and final exam with closed-ended questions.
+Written midterm and final exam with open-ended and closed-ended questions.

 Inspection and feedback